kevindoyleie/vhi-design-patterns/README.md

 by _Erich Gamma_, _Richard Helm_, _Ralph Johnson_, _John Vlissides_.

-The best desciprion I can give this book is actually on the back in a quote:
+The best desciption I can give this book is actually on the back in a quote:
 ```
 This book is an important contribution to practising object designers and developers!
 Have you ever tried to
 describe an idea that you don't have a precise name for?
 It can be frustrating.  _Design Patterns_ organizes and